TheLogicMaster/ESP-Smart-Display/README.md

 images will be lost.
 This can be done in the *Backup* page.
 After updating, simply upload your backup and everything should be restored.

+## Filesystem Corruption Recovery
+If the dashboard website finishes loading but has a blank screen or the display unexpectedly needs configuration, the flash filesystem could have been corrupted.
+To re-install the dashboard, visit *http://{display-address}/recovery* to upload a filesystem binary from the [Releases Page](https://github.com/TheLogicMaster/ESP-LED-Matrix-Display/releases/latest).
+Flashing the display in this manner will erase all custom images and configuration settings, just like a normal OTA update.
+The display will not turn off when flashing from the recovery page, so you may want to cover the display to prevent strobing.
+Custom images can manually be recovered if only the dashboard was corrupted.
+Visit *http://{display-address}/images* to get a JSON file containing all stored images.
+Visit *http://{display-address}/image?image=blm* to download a binary file for image *blm*, for instance.
+This can be re-imported using the *images* page after the dashboard is re-installed.

 ## Configuration
 The display configuration is entirely based on a JSON configuration file stored in the display filesystem.
 This is primarily intended to be configured using the graphical interface, but the *Raw Configuration Editor* page can be used